laurent85v/archuseriso/readme.md

 Archuseriso integrates most Archiso developments and adds additional features.
 A list of new build profiles is offered, they make it easy to build a bootable iso image or a bootable disk image with a desktop environment.
 Archuseriso allows the creation of a live usb drive with persistence and allows the installation of Arch Linux on a removable USB disk.

 Encryption is an option when ceating the removable medium.
-Several types of file systems are offered, ext4, Btrfs and F2FS.
+Several types of file systems are offered, ext4, Bcachefs, Btrfs and F2FS.
 Adding native ZFS support to the iso image and the disk image is an option, including installation onto a ZFS filesystem.

 * AUR repository https://aur.archlinux.org/packages/archuseriso
 * ISO image download for DVDs and USB disks http://dl.gnutux.fr/archuseriso/iso